 So how easy is it to use Dropbox?

-It’s as easy as “drag and drop”.
+It’s as easy as “drag and drops”.
 That’s why it’s called Dropbox after all.

 But since I’m here to show you exactly how to use Dropbox, let’s take it one step at a time.